01 of 06

 Dogs are allowed on the beach but must be on a leash at all times.

 Because of its location near the tip of the Monterey Peninsula, Asilomar Beach is often foggy.

 Asilomar State Beach doesn't have a street address, but it shows up in most mapping apps.

 The only available parking is along Sunset Drive, parallel to the road.
 On busy days, it can get quite hard to find a spot.Continue to 4 of 6 below.

 Lovers Beach, Pacific Grove

 Because of its location, Lovers Point is always busy.
 Because of its name (and its gorgeous views), it's a favorite place for people to get engaged.
-Oddly, it didn't start out that way.
+Oddly, it didn't start that way.
 Local lore says the park was first called "Lovers of Jesus Point," a name it got when the town of Pacific Grove was a Methodist church retreat.

-Also interesting is that the beach faces east, making it one of the few spots on the West Coast where you can watch a sunrise over the Pacific Ocean.
+The beach faces east, making it one of the few spots on the West Coast where you can watch a sunrise over the Pacific Ocean.